Protein Concentration Calculator

 Complete User Guide

-Step 3: Enter the path length of your cuvette (usually 1 cm).
+Step 5: Enter the Path Length of your cuvette (standard is 1.0 cm).

 The Mathematical Formula